whitneyburton/portfolios/students/1803-back/tyler-westlie/20180420-tyler-westlie-m1.md

 The goal of this project was to create a system that manages data from CSV files.
 We needed to create database operations that could create, read, update, and delete information from the database.
 Along with CRUD we needed to make sure that the responsibilities of each classes were encapsulated.

-(evaluation comments)

-1. Ruby Syntax & Style: 2
+1. Ruby Syntax & Style: 3
-2. Breaking Logic into Components: 2
+2. Breaking Logic into Components: 3
-3. Test-Driven Development: 2
+3. Test-Driven Development: 3
 4. Version Control: 2
 5. Functionality: 3